jeroen-meijer/pubspec-assist/README.md

 ### Get the latest version for your packages.

-**Pubspec Assist will get you the latest version of whatever package you are looking for** and puts it in your `pubspec.yaml` file while preserving comments and formats the file automatically.
+**Pubspec Assist will get you the latest version of whatever package you are looking for** and puts it in your `pubspec.yaml` file while preserving comments and (most) empty lines and formats the file automatically.
 If you already have the package in your `pubspec.yaml`, Pubspec Assist automatically updates it to the latest version for you.
+Oh, and it also supports `dev_dependencies`!

 ### Never leave VS Code.

-**Forget going to the Dart Pub site to search for your packages and copy the dependency text.**<br/>
+**Forget going to the [pub.dev](https://pub.dev/) to search for your packages and copy the dependency text.**<br/>
 You can look for and import packages directly from VS Code without ever switching windows.

 ### Smart (Fuzzy) search.